writethedocs/www/docs/conf/portland/2023/sponsors/prospectus.rst

 What do I need for the Sponsor Expo?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The Sponsor Expo will be a low key event.
 Generally we recommend having links available to resources, and ways for attendees to engage with you online after the event.

-Also some fun swag is never a bad choice :)
+In general we recommend:

+* A table cloth with your company logo
+* Stickers and other swag items to give away
+* A laptop or tablet to show off your product

+You can of course do more than this,
+but the event is generally pretty low key,
+so don't worry as much about presentation as the conversations you're having.

 {% endif %}